Hammers Over the Anvil: Production

 The project had been around for a number of years.
 The script was originally written by Peter Hepworth then re-written by Ann Turner.

-It is set and filming in South Australia's Red Creek in seven weeks on 11 October and 29 November 1991.
+It is set and was filmed in South Australia's Red Creek (Note: No such placename has been identified.
+South Australia's Movie Map, a production of the South Australian Visitor and Travel Centre, places all filming in the Adelaide Hills.) in seven weeks from 11 October to 29 November 1991.

-Box office

-Hammers Over the Anvil grossed $50,491 at the box office in Australia.